 About » FAQ's

 Sparkles preschool classes start from 3 years.
-Ballet & Jazz classes start from 5 years.
+Ballet classes start from 4 years.
+Jazz classes start from 5 years.
 Hip Hop starts from 6 years.
 Contemporary classes start from 9years.
 Adult-only dance classes run on demand (see timetable).
-Adult fitness classes run most days of the week by private operators
+Adult fitness classes run most days of the week by private tutors

 Class fees can vary from term to term, depending on the school term length (8-11 weeks).
 Dancers will need to commit to a term of classes, so that teachers can provide progressions during lessons.
 Term fees vary dependant on class time length.
 Here is the current term fees

 Assessments are not compulsory, but we believe that they raise the standard of our dancers and gives students a goal to work towards mid year.
 It is a common practise in most dance schools worldwide.
 Assessments encourage each and every student to learn & polish their exercises so they may achieve their personal best potential and the syllabus they learn, will help them maintain that potential throughout their dance training years.
 They are a memorable experience and present an opportunity for students to learn good discipline, be critiqued and evaluated by an external & reputable dance examiner on a yearly basis.
 It is managed in a very positive way, and the examiners are very friendly in the exmaination room - however their are protocols that the dancers will need to adhere to.

 If you have any further queries about whether you think you or your child are ready for these assessments, please speak to your teacher or contact the Studio Manager